BZFlag-Dev/central/README.md

 --------------

 This assumes the phpbb database is 'forum' with a prefix of 'phpbb_', the central services database is 'central', and the central services user is 'central'.
+Adjust the below to match your environment.

 ```mysql
 GRANT SELECT, INSERT, UPDATE, DELETE ON central.* TO central@localhost;